 9 Texas' most cherished social value since 1840 and even before, is a free education for children through the 12th grade financed mostly by ad valorem taxes based upon mass appraisals to render "fair market values" of real estate annually.
 The huge increase in population Texas has experienced in the past 5 years, a trend that shows no indication of ending soon, has increased the closed sales prices of residential properties as much as 8% annually some regions such as Austin enjoyed an 11% increase in 2015.
 Until Texas citizens reach the age of 65, their property values float with the market value based on these appraisal-generated renditions annually.
 Traffic in some areas of Texas has become nightmarish, especially along the IH-35 corridor in central Texas.
-All typically available coffee at the coffee shop or a meal from the local hamburger restaurant.
-The message to anyone hoping to move to Texas was crystal clear in this example: water is in such short supply that there is none available for any newcomer, so stay away from this nightmare.
-The statement is a blatant lie - water for domestic use and life-sustaining consumption by people and livestock has not been unavailable or curtailed in Texas and likely will not be even in another record-setting drought such as the current one.
-Local regulatory districts and cities did restrict landscape watering and rightly so.
-But no one in Texas faced government mandated curtailment of water used for domestic and livestock purposes.
+All typically available local services can be heavily impacted from time to time, from season to season severely by expanded population resulting in long lines and delays.